 In many cases involving a school a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 In the City of New York a Notice of Claim must be filed within ninety (90) days of the incident before a lawsuit may be filed.
 So you must call an attorney as soon as possible to ensure that you do not waive your rights to compensation.

-If you are considering a possible claim for injuries please feel free to contact Abraham Jaros at , or at [email protected]., or toll free in New York 800-269-2780, or submit an online questionnaire.
+If you are considering a possible claim for injuries please feel free to contact Abraham Jaros at 917-842-9544, or at email@example.com., or toll free in New York 800-269-2780, or submit an online questionnaire.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.

 ABOUT OUR APPROACH